CooingMaxito/Undertale-3DS/README.md

 - **SAVING SYSTEM (VERY IMPORTANT)**

 I am open to any feedback, suggestions and ideas!
 If you have anything in mind please let me know!

+# Disclaimer
+As stated at the top of this README, this is an unofficial fan project, which is not affiliated or endorsed by:
+- Toby Fox
+- Temmie Chang
+- Everdread
+- Flashygoodness
+- Leon Arnott
+- Gigi D.G
+- Kenju
+- Michelle Czajkowski
+- Angela Sham
+- 8-4
+- Keiko Fuchicho

+And all of Undertale's respective owners.

+This project uses Undertale's assets, music, characters, settings, and concepts, which are property I do NOT own, solely for non-commercial purposes and as a tribute to the original game.
+All characters belong to their respective owners.

+I do not intend to make any profit by selling this game in any manner.